Preparing to Depart Your Study Abroad Program

 - Set aside time to say good-bye to your friends, your support on-site, your school and your city.
 These encounters may help you put into words what your experience has meant to you personally, academically, and professionally so you are ready to answer questions when you return to the U.S.

 - Please complete our program evaluation within thirty (30) days of the program end date.
-This information is essential and is the only way that the Office of Study Abroad will be able to assess the programs and student needs.
+This information is essential and is the only way that the Office of Global Affairs will be able to assess the programs and student needs.
 We welcome your comments and ideas!

 - Students that directly enrolled at a host institution should have their host school TRANSCRIPTS sent to the Office of Global Affairs as soon as possible.
 Please contact the program directly to make this request.
 Our address is: